JetBrains/kotlin-web-site/docs/reference/functions.md

 ### Variable number of arguments (Varargs)

-The last parameter of a function may be marked with `vararg` modifier:
+A parameter of a function (normally the last one) may be marked with `vararg` modifier:

 ``` kotlin
 fun asList<T>(vararg ts: T): List<T> {